Drug Testing Laws in Rhode Island

 Drug Testing for Rhode Island Employees

 A Rhode Island employer may require an employee to take a drug test only if there are reasonable grounds, based on specific, documented observations, to believe the employee may be under the influence of a controlled substance that is impairing job performance.
-Testing is not allowed in any other situation.
+However, exceptions exist for certain safety-sensitive industries.

 The employee must be allowed to provide the test sample in private, outside the presence of anyone else.
 A positive test result must be confirmed by a retest in a federally certified laboratory, and the employee has the right to have the sample retested separately at the employer's expense.